 Homeland Security choice suggests priority shift

-By Alicia A. Caldwell, APWASHINGTON--President Barack Obama on Friday nominated the Pentagon's former top lawyer to help craft U.S. counterterrorism policy as secretary of the Homeland Security Department, suggesting a shift from the department's emphasis on immigration and border issues to a greater focus on security against possible attacks.
+By ALICIA A. CALDWELL (AP)WASHINGTON (AP) — President Barack Obama on Friday nominated the Pentagon's former top lawyer to help craft the nation's counterterrorism policy as secretary of homeland security, suggesting a shift from the department's emphasis on immigration and border issues to a greater focus on security against possible attacks.

-If confirmed by the Senate — and no organized opposition has been indicated — Jeh C. Johnson would replace Janet Napolitano, who left the post last month to become president of the University of California system.
+If confirmed by the Senate — and no organized opposition has been indicated — Jeh C. Johnson would replace Janet Napolitano, who left her post last month to become president of the University of California system.
 Johnson, whose first name is pronounced "Jay," is now a lawyer in a private firm.

 Obama said he was nominating Johnson because of his "deep understanding of the threats and challenges facing the United States."
 He credited Johnson with helping design and implement policies to dismantle the core of the al-Qaida terror organization overseas and to repeal the ban on openly gay service members in the U.S. military.

 "He's been there in the Situation Room, at the table in moments of decision," Obama said as he announced the nomination from the Rose Garden on a crisp and sunny fall afternoon.

 Napolitano, who came to the Homeland Security Department after serving as governor of Arizona, made clear that her top priority was immigration reform, and she routinely championed the issue in congressional testimony.
 In contrast, Johnson has spent most of his career dealing with national security issues as a top military lawyer.
 Issues he has handled include changing military commissions to try some terrorism suspects rather than using civilian courts and overseeing the escalation of the use of unmanned drone strikes during the wars in Iraq and Afghanistan.